Experimental literature: 21st-century history

-In the early 21st century, many examples of experimental literature reflect the emergence of computers and other digital technologies, some of them actually using the medium on which they are reflecting, such as Patricia Lockwood's 2021 internet novel No One Is Talking About This, which was mostly composed on an iPhone.
+In the early 21st century, many examples of experimental literature reflect the emergence of computers and other digital technologies.
+This experimental writing has been termed "electronic literature."

+Experimental writing may use the medium they are writing about, such as Patricia Lockwood's 2021 internet novel No One Is Talking About This, which was mostly composed on an iPhone.
+Terena Elizabeth Bell's 2022 short story "#CoronaLife" (from Tell Me What You See) is written as seen from the main character's phone, using emoji and emoticon, moveable gifs, hyperlinks, and memes, as well as depicting email, text, Twitter posts, missed call notifications, and other media commonly viewed on smartphones.
 Such writing has been variously referred to electronic literature, hypertext, and codework.
+Some have focused on a exploring the plaurality narrative storylines like the American writer Penelope Trunk (writing as Adrienne Eisen) in Six Sex Scenes.
 Others have focused on exploring the plurality of narrative point of views, like the Uruguayan American writer Jorge Majfud in La reina de América and La ciudad de la luna.